Carolyn Beebe: Career

-In 1919, she founded her own teaching studio near Carnegie Hall.
+Carolyn Beebe was also a member of SPAM (Society for the Publication of American Music), a society that would publish work for underground composers.
+In 1919, she left The Institute of Musical Art and she founded her own teaching studio near Carnegie Hall; Beebe Music Studios.
+Carolyn Beebe taught piano at her studio, along with her associate Ardelle Harrington, and Beebe's sister Helen Beebe, who taught voice.
 Beebe declared radio "valuable to art" in a 1922 interview.
 "The radio audience in no different than the concert, opera, or vaudeville audience.
 It is composed of the same people, and whatever pleases them outside their homes will please them within their homes."

-She served on the board of the National Orchestral Association from 1930, and on the board of the National Association of American Composers and Conductors from 1933.
-She received a medal from the National Federation of Music Clubs in 1945.
+May of 1926 is when Beebe went back to Europe once again to look for more music.
+That same year, the National Federation of Music Clubs began offering a prize named for Carolyn Beebe, valued at $1,000, for chamber music compositions.

-In 1926, the National Federation of Music Clubs began offering a prize named for Carolyn Beebe, for chamber music compositions.
+Carolyn Beebe served on the board of the National Orchestral Association from 1930, and on the board of the National Association of American Composers and Conductors from 1933.
+After the New York Chamber Music Society's last concert on February 14, 1937, Beebe gradually began to retire from the music business.
+Despite that, she continued to serve as a chairman on the National Federation of Music Clubs.
+Because of her dedication to the federation and her work with the New York Chamber Music Society, she received a medal from the National Federation of Music Clubs in 1945.

 Personal life

-Carolyn Beebe married a medical doctor, Henry Howard Whitehouse, in 1932.
+Carolyn Beebe married a medical doctor, a dermatologist named Henry Howard Whitehouse, in 1932.
 Whitehouse died in 1938.
 Carolyn Beebe Whitehouse died in 1950, aged 76 years, in Mystic, Connecticut.